 The Payroll examination revealed that salaries are not approved by resolution of the Board.
-Although the Budget contains salaries for certain positions, and the Board approved hirings, there was no formal document setting the authorized salaries for employees.
-This matter has been discussed with the appropriate officials and we have been advised that this has been complied with for 2011.
+Although the Budget contains salaries for certain positions, and the Board approved hirings, there was no formal resolution setting the authorized salaries for employees.
+This matter has been discussed with the appropriate officials and we have been advised that this has been complied beginning in 2011.
 The salaries paid, however, conform to the details of the Annual Budget.

-GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2009
+GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2010